timlukins/openvx-ios/README.md

 The SDK comprises a tailored iOS build of the core OpenVX framework, alongside the default *C*, *extras*, and accelerated *InVX* target backends.
 Also included is an example OpenVX application: VXView ([the same one as is on the Apple App Store.](https://itunes.apple.com/WebObjects/MZStore.woa/wa/viewSoftware?id=979376440&mt=8)).

-**NOTE: Currently not all OpenVX 1.0 kernels are accelerated in InVX or are fully tested.**

 This README file is intended to give more specific technical information to aid developers to get this integrated with their own projects.

 Lib